edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     [default: 3.2]:
     > 3.2

-The CLI should set up an EdgeDB project, an instance, and a database within that instance.
+The CLI should set up an EdgeDB project, an instance, and a default branch on that instance.

 - Confirm project creation by checking for an ``edgedb.toml`` file and a